-If the student chooses not to appeal, or the appeal is denied, the student will be withdrawn.
+If the student does not submit an appeal within 72 hours of notification, or the appeal is denied, the student will be academically dismissed.

 Transfer of Credit to Other Institutions

 The transferability of credits earned at Concorde is at the discretion of the receiving college, university, or other educational institution.
 Students considering transferring to any institution should not assume that credits earned in any program of study at Concorde will be accepted by the receiving institution.
 Similarly, the ability of a degree, certificate, diploma, or other academic credential earned at Concorde to satisfy an admission requirement of another institution is at the discretion of the receiving institution.
 Accreditation does not guarantee credentials or credits earned at Concorde will be accepted by or transferred to another institution.
 To minimize the risk of having to repeat coursework, students should contact the receiving institution in advance for evaluation and determination of transferability of credits and/or acceptability of degrees, diplomas, or certificates earned.